Have you always dreamed of owning your own photography studio?

-- Why do you want to open a studio?
-Make sure that you are signing up for a studio for the right reasons.
+- Why do you want to open a photography studio?
+We get it—the idea of opening a photography studio can be incredibly attractive.
+But before you go all in, make sure that you are signing up for a studio for the right reasons.
 If you’re opening a studio because you think it’s going to bring in more clients, you might want to rethink your motives.
-Having a studio isn’t going to automatically bring in those clients and creating a solid marketing plan for how you’re going to get those people into your studio is essential.
-If you’ve outgrown a shared space or home studio you’re currently using, or you’re ramping up your in person sales so you need a space to showcase work, these are just a couple good reasons to consider opening a studio.
+Having a studio isn’t going to automatically bring in those clients, and creating a solid marketing plan for how you’re going to get those people into your studio is essential.
+If you’ve outgrown a shared space or home studio you’re currently using, or you’re ramping up your in-person sales and need a space to showcase work, these are just a couple of good reasons to consider opening a studio.

-- Is it the right time financially?
+- Is it the right time financially to open a photography studio?
 Are you paying yourself a salary from your business?
-Are you making a good profit off products in your sales?
+Are you making a good profit from products in your sales?
 How much would your current pricing or number of sessions have to increase in order to cover the costs of owning a studio?
 Between rent, utilities, and increased insurance, owning a studio can quickly add up.
 Make sure that your pricing allows you to have good margins while still paying for the studio.
-If you need to increase your sessions, it might be time to come up with a strong marketing plan to bump up your number of sessions.
+If you need to increase your sessions, it might be time to come up with a strong marketing plan to bump up your session numbers.

 - Do you have savings and a budget set aside for furnishing your space?
 Paint, flooring, samples, furniture… the cost of furnishing a space adds up quickly!
 You can decorate your studio on a budget, but make sure you do your research and set aside how much you think it will cost to furnish your space so you don’t overspend.

-What are your tips or things to consider for opening a studio?
+What are your tips or things to consider if you are ready to open a photography studio?